-May-June 2021: A special pair of eclipses | EarthSky.org
+May-June 2021: A special pair of eclipses

-Written by Graham Jones and reprinted with permission from TimeandDate.com.
+Written by Graham Jones and reprinted with permission from timeanddate.com.
 Additional edits by EarthSky.

 Solar and lunar eclipses can occur only during a short period of time known as an eclipse season.
 No two eclipse seasons are the same, and some are particularly noteworthy.
 The upcoming eclipse season – May-June 2021 – will produce a pair of full eclipses: a total lunar eclipse on May 26, 2021, and an annular solar eclipse on June 10, 2021.
 This kind of pairing isn’t rare.
 It happens, on average, once every eight years or so.
 Still, this upcoming pair of eclipses is unusual in that we’ll have an especially short lunar eclipse and an especially long solar eclipse.
+You can watch both these eclipses live on timeanddate.com.

 When two full eclipses are squeezed into a single fortnight, the alignment of the Earth, moon, and sun for each event is only just good enough to produce a totality or an annularity.